-Gary Conway is one of the three founding partners of Vaquero and is the firm’s CEO/President.
-He has more than 24 years of experience in the oil and natural gas industry and a track record of success.
+Gary Conway is one of the original founding partners of Vaquero and is the firm’s CEO/President.
+He has 30 years of experience in the oil and natural gas industry and a track record of success.
 Prior to co-founding Vaquero, Gary served as Vice President of Engineering and Operations at TEAK Midstream LLC, and was a key participant in the board’s analysis and decision making.
 His role involved all aspects of the engineering and operations of more than 300 miles of high and low pressure gathering systems, a grassroots 262-mile high pressure gathering pipeline, and a 200 MMSCFD processing facility with an additional 400 MMSCFD planned on the complex.

 Prior to his tenure with TEAK, Gary served as Vice President of Treating and Construction for Petrohawk/Hawk Field Services, completing the midstream assets in the Fayetteville Shale, establishing a major footprint of midstream assets in the Haynesville Shale and the initial assets for the Eagle Ford Shale.

 Prior to Petrohawk/Hawk Field Services, Gary was Director of Processing for Energy Transfer.
-In this role he was instrumental in guiding Energy Transfer into the Barnett Shale, leading the construction and operations of the 500 MMSCFD Godley Cryogenic Complex.
+In this role, he was instrumental in guiding Energy Transfer into the Barnett Shale, leading the construction and operations of the 500 MMSCFD Godley Cryogenic Complex.